 - Probusoft (www.probusoft.com) – Helped Probusoft refine their understanding of their target users and prioritize product requirements and features to best meet the needs of their customers.

 Tyner Blain LLC was founded on May 5th, 2005.
-Tyner Blain provides product management, business analysis, and software development process improvement services to companies large and small, on initiatives from the strategic to the tactical.
+Tyner Blain provides product management and strategy consulting services to companies large and small, on initiatives from the strategic to the tactical.
 Scott is also available for white-label (3rd party) consulting engagements to help consulting companies deliver best-in-class services to their clients.